-Award-Winning Cipolla Exhibit on Printed Word Distribution now Online!
+C of C Winning Cipolla Exhibit on Distribution Of The Printed Word now Online!

-2013-May-31…The award-winning exhibit by Ronald Cipolla on “How the Post Facilitated Distribution of the Printed Word 1775-1870″ has been posted in the Resource Center under Philatelic Exhibits.
+2013-May-31…The award-winning exhibit by Roland H. Cipolla on “How the Post Facilitated Distribution of the Printed Word 1775-1870” has been posted in the Resource Center under Philatelic Exhibits.
 Drop by to view this fantastic exhibit and many others today.

 STOLEN FROM THE MAILS: Genuinely used Hussey 87L5 cover